 \subsection{Autonomous Driving with Traffic Information}

 Zhu et al. recently proposed a method for safe, efficient, and comfortable velocity control using RL~\cite{Zhu_Wang_Pu_Hu_Wang_Ke_2020}.
-Similarly to one of our objectives, they aim to learn acceleration of autonomous vehicles which can exceed the safety and comfort of human-driven vehicles.
-One major difference is that our work complements existing end-to-end autonomous driving systems with multi-modal sensor data, and learned acceleration behavior cooperates with learned control behavior from imitation learning rather than learning acceleration in a purely traffic simulation setting.
+Similarly to one of our objectives, they aim to learn acceleration behavior that exceeds the safety and comfort of human expert drivers.
+One major difference is that our work complements existing end-to-end autonomous driving systems with multi-modal sensor data, and learned acceleration behavior cooperates with learned control behavior from imitation learning rather than learning acceleration in a pure traffic simulation setting.
 In addition, our objective is to directly optimize on an entire traffic state, not just the objectives for the autonomous vehicle itself.
 The reward objectives of ~\cite{Zhu_Wang_Pu_Hu_Wang_Ke_2020} are also inferred from a partially-observed point of view.
 Other works have considered learning driving behavior with passenger comfort and safety in mind, but many do not directly involve traffic state information beyond partially-observed settings~\cite{Shen_Zhang_Ouyang_Li_Raksincharoensak_2020, Zhu_Wang_Hu_2020, Li_Yang_Li_Qu_Lyu_Li_2022}.
-Wegener et al. also present a method for energy efficient urban driving via RL~\cite{Wegener_Koch_Eisenbarth_Andert_2021} in a simplistic, partially-observed setting purely in traffic simulation.
-It does not address integration with current works for more complex vehicle control.
-In short, our method addresses a broader method for learning a policy beneficial to both individual and societal traffic objectives, while can be easily integrated into existing state of the art end-to-end driving control methods.
+Wegener et al. present a method for energy-efficient urban driving via RL~\cite{Wegener_Koch_Eisenbarth_Andert_2021} in a partially-observed setting purely in traffic simulation, however, does not address integration with current works for more complex vehicle control.
+In short, our method addresses a broader method for learning a policy beneficial to both individual and societal traffic objectives, while can be easily integrated into existing state-of-the-art end-to-end driving control methods.